 When I first got started in the industry in 1984, I had no idea that there was such a thing as commercial modeling.
 When I heard the word “model,” I immediately thought of supermodels walking down runways.
 Learning about commercial modeling has changed my career and life.

 What is commercial modeling?
 Let me first quickly explain the difference between fashion and commercial modeling.
 Fashion models start young.
 If a model is over 21 and has not already had success in the fashion world, there is little chance of the model finding representation.
-There are some exceptions to the rule, but typically, women are going to be between 5 feet 9 inches and 6-feet tall and have a 34-inch bust, 24-inch waist, and 34-inch hip.
+There are some exceptions to the rule, but typically, women in straight size modeling are going to be between 5 feet 9 inches and 6-feet tall and have a 34-inch bust, 24-inch waist, and 34-inch hip.
 Male fashion models are normally 6 feet to 6 feet 2 inches, and wear a size 40 regular or long jacket and have a 30–32-size waist.

 In commercial modeling, people of all heights, weights, sizes, ages, and races are hired.
 I have worked with infants and people in their 80s and all ages in between.
-There are some commercial modeling agencies that do have a minimum height requirement, but there are many who will work with all types.

 Although there are beautiful women and handsome men who are cast to work on high-end commercial modeling ads, many commercial models only need to have the ability to look like a “real” person.